 - POS signature transactions are limited to 25 per day.

 Business Days.
 Landmark’s business days for the purpose of this disclosure are Monday through Friday, except holidays recognized by us and the Federal Reserve.
-ATMs, POS terminals, Phone Banking, Online Banking and Mobile Banking are generally open, but not always accessible, 24 hours a day, 7 days a week.
+ATMs, POS terminals, Phone Banking, Digital Banking and Mobile Banking are generally open, but not always accessible, 24 hours a day, 7 days a week.

 In Case of Errors or Questions About Your Electronic Services Transaction.
 Call us at (262) 796-4500 or write to us at:

 Landmark Credit Union

 New Berlin, WI 53151-0870

 Do this immediately if you think your statement or receipt is wrong or if you need more information about a transaction listed on the statement or receipt.
 We must hear from you no later than sixty (60) days after we send you the FIRST statement on which the problem or error appears.
 You must: